 Veterans must complete a pre-admission evaluation and screening to determine if the Veteran’s court program is a good fit.
 It is also necessary that the defendant’s criminal charges have been resolved by a guilty or no contest plea.
 The defendant must also waive their right to a speedy trial, their right to representation by an attorney during Veterans’ court review hearings, and their right to a preliminary examination.

-People who are eligible for Veteran’s court can transfer their case to another jurisdiction, if there is not a Veterans’ Court in their county.
+People who are eligible for Veteran’s court can transfer their case to another jurisdiction if there is not a Veterans’ Court in their county.
 The transfer must be agreed upon by the defendant, the judge and the prosecutor of the case.

 Why Participate in a Veterans’ Court?

 There are numerous benefits derived from a Veterans’ court program.
-Veterans’ courts program provides ongoing monitoring and treatment for the defendant which would not occur in a typical criminal proceeding.
+Veterans’ court's program provides ongoing monitoring and treatment for the defendant which would not occur in a typical criminal proceeding.
 This includes follow up with treatment providers and other services.
 This monitoring includes drug and alcohol screening on a regular basis and assessment of the individual’s progress through the program.
-Veterans’ courts allow the participants the opportunity for substance abuse services, vocational and education opportunities, along with the other VA services.
+Veterans’ courts allow the participants the opportunity for substance abuse services, vocational and educational opportunities, along with the other VA services.

 Participants have the opportunity to engage in a mentor program.
 The individual is paired with another veteran who provides moral support and guidance.
-This mentor is similar to the individual in rank, branch of military, and other experiences.
+This mentor is similar to the individual in rank, a branch of the military, and other experiences.

-One of the conditions of participating in a Veterans’ court program is periodic evaluation of progress toward recovery goals.
+One of the conditions of participating in a Veterans’ court program is a periodic evaluation of progress toward recovery goals.
 Lack of progress results in remedial measures.
 Rewards are given to those who reach their recovery goals.
 Serious violations result in discharge from the Veteran’s court or incarceration.